By Amelia Connor

 For the past few years one of the most popular fashionable hairstyle for women of all sexualities is to have long hair with shaved sides.
 It’s a progressive hairstyle and is usually coloured with vivid hair dyes.

 As for lesbians, it’s pretty much a free-for-all when it comes to hairstyles.
 Short hairstyles such as quiffs, crew cuts and shaved heads are still prevalent, but longer hairstyles are just as common now.
 This is fantastic in terms of the fact we feel more comfortable in expressing ourselves whether we’re femme or butch...and everything in between!

 So...how do we recognise another lesbian now that the short hair and masculine clothing, considered by some as the bedrock of 'lesbian fashion,' are more widespread among all women’s sexualities?

 We could start off with the famous HBO series The L Word.
-I’m talking in particular about the episode where the other characters are trying to find out whether Dana’s love interest, a chef called Laura, is a lesbian or not.
+I’m talking in particular about episode 2 where the other characters are trying to find out whether Dana’s love interest, a chef called Lara, is a lesbian or not.

-The women are making a list of ‘for’ and ‘against’ Laura potentially being a lesbian.
+The women are making a list of ‘for’ and ‘against’ Lara potentially being a lesbian.
 In fact, it plays out like this:

 Alice: Alright, so far it’s neck and neck